polterguy/phosphorusfive/README.md

 [here](https://samples.gaiasoul.com/auto-deployment).
 This gives you two weeks of testing for _"free"_, and includes server resource usage of up to $100 included.

-To install the latest binary version of the system, run the following commands in a Linux/Ubuntu vanilla server terminal window, in order of appearance.
+Alternatively, to install the latest binary version of the system on your own Linux/Ubuntu server, run the following commands in a Linux/Ubuntu vanilla server terminal window, in order of appearance.

 ```
 wget https://github.com/polterguy/phosphorusfive/releases/download/v5.0/install.sh